alb3rtov/SDH-DiscordChats/README.md

 - Get the URL generated at the bottom and paste it in the web browser.
 Then, select the guild/server you want to put the bot on.

 **DISCLAIMER: At the moment, this plugin only supports one server per bot.
 So if the bot are in several servers, the plugin will not work properly**

+## Discord server configuration
+In the privacy settings of the server it is necessary to have the following options activated for the correct functioning of the plugin:

+- Direct messages: **On**
+- Message requests: **On**
+- Status of the activity: **On**

 If you want to add the bot to a discord server of which you are not the owner, you must have administrator permissions to do so, or have the owner add the bot for you.